-Manuscript Number: PONE-D-22-09203R1
+Manuscript Number:

 Article Type: Research Article

 Full Title: Ecotype-specific blockage of tasiARF production by two different RNA viruses in Arabidopsis

 Short Title: Transcriptome analysis of ecotype-dependent viral symptoms in Arabidopsis

 Corresponding Author: Péter Gyula, Ph.D.
 Hungarian University of Agriculture and Life Sciences Institute of Genetics and Biotechnology: Magyar Agrar- es Elettudomanyi Egyetem Genetika es Biotechnologia Intezet Gödöllő, HUNGARY

-Keywords: Arabidopsis thaliana; ecotypes; TVCV; turnip vein-clearing virus; TuMV; turnip mosaic virus; viral symptom development; leaf deformation; leaf polarity; leaf development; auxin signaling; AGO7; miR390; ARF4; FIL; AFO; YABBY1; TAS3; tasiARF; Transcriptome analysis; antiviral silencing; PTGS; small RNA; tasiRNA; vasiRNA
+Keywords: Arabidopsis thaliana; ecotypes; TVCV; turnip vein-clearing virus; TuMV; turnip mosaic virus; viral symptom development; leaf deformation; leaf polarity; leaf development; auxin signaling; ARF4; FIL; AFO; YABBY1; TAS3; tasiARF; transcriptome analysis; antiviral silencing; PTGS; small RNA; tasiRNA; vasiRNA

 Abstract: Arabidopsis thaliana is one of the most studied model organisms of plant biology with hundreds of geographical variants called ecotypes.
 One might expect that this enormous genetic variety could result in a differential response to pathogens.
 Indeed, we observed previously that the Bur ecotype develops much more severe symptoms (upward curling leaves and wavy leaf margins) upon infection with two positive strand RNA viruses of different families (turnip vein-clearing virus, TVCV, and turnip mosaic virus, TuMV).
-To find the genes potentially responsible for the ecotype- specific response, we performed a differential expression analysis of the mRNA and sRNA pools of TVCV and TuMV-infected Bur and Col plants along with the corresponding mock controls.
+To find the genes potentially responsible for the ecotype-specific response, we performed a differential expression analysis of the mRNA and sRNA pools of TVCV and TuMV-infected Bur and Col plants along with the corresponding mock controls.
 We focused on the genes and sRNAs that showed an induced or reduced expression selectively in the Bur virus samples in both virus series.
-We found that the two ecotypes respond to the viral infection differently, yet both viruses selectively block the production of the TAS3 derived small RNA specimen called tasiARF only in the virus-infected Bur plants.
-The tasiARF normally forms a gradient through the adaxial and abaxial part of the leaf (being more abundant in the adaxial part) and post-transcriptionally regulates ARF4, a major leaf polarity determinant in plants.
-The lack of tasiARF-mediated silencing could lead to an ectopically expressed ARF4 in the adaxial part of the leaf where the misregulation of auxin-dependent signaling would result in an irregular growth of the leaf blade manifesting as upward curling leaf and wavy leaf margin.
+We found that the two ecotypes respond to the viral infection differently, yet both viruses selectively block the production of the TAS3 -derived small RNA specimen called tasiARF only in the virus-infected Bur plants.
+The tasiARF normally forms a gradient through the adaxial and abaxial part of the leaf (being more abundant in the adaxial part) and post-transcriptionally regulates ARF4 -in the adaxial part of the leaf where the misregulation of auxin-dependent signaling would result in an irregular growth of the leaf blade manifesting as upward curling leaf and wavy leaf margin.
 QTL mapping using Recombinant Inbred Lines (RILs) suggests that the observed symptoms are the result of a multigenic interaction that allows the symptoms to develop only in the Bur ecotype.
 The particular nature of genetic differences leading to the ecotype-specific symptoms remains obscure and needs further study.

-Order of Authors: Péter Gyula, Ph.D.
+Péter Gyula, Ph.D.

 Tamás Tóth

 Teréz Gorcsa

 Tünde Nyikó, Ph.D.

 Anita Sós-Hegedűs, Ph.D.

 György Szittya, Ph.D.

 Opposed Reviewers:

-Response to Reviewers: First of all, we appreciate the time and effort the reviewers invested to provide us with their valuable criticism and recommendations.
-We rewrote the introduction, results, and discussion part according to the suggestions which we believe significantly improved
+Additional Information:

+Question Response